June 2020 – May 2021

-With launch at the National Geographic Education Resource Library June 1, 2020, the development team has gained valuable feedback and insight to the use of SIMOC in the classroom.
-We are now implementing an evolving list of improvements to the user experience, providing a greater insight to the simulation data with on-board visualization tools.
-With Phase IV staggered crop rotation, food nutrients, and thermal exchange will be integrated into the simulation to provide a more dynamic, rich experience with even greater potential for non-linear outcomes and simulation of the real world.
+With launch at the National Geographic Education Resource Library June 1, 2020, the development team gained valuable feedback and insight to the use of SIMOC in the classroom.
+We implemented an evolving list of improvements to the user experience, providing a greater insight to the simulation data with on-board visualization tools.

 A good deal of effort was applied to the arduous task of building a semi-automated deployment pipeline for the rapid delivery of updated SIMOC versions to the Google Cloud Platform.
 Through some trial and error we also improved the stability and scalability of the docker container-based architecture.

 Concurrent to SIMOC development, the team dove into construction of the world’s highest fidelity Mars habitat analog at the iconic, University of Arizona Biosphere 2.
 This challenging endeavor brings to fruition a real-world implementation of the SIMOC simulation, giving foundation to a controlled environment by which the simulation can be modeled after and improved by the positive feedback loop of data generated in the SAM analog.